micmejia/bible-dump/NKJV/Leviticus/Lev 9.md

 also a bull and a ram as peace offerings, to sacrifice before the Lord, and a grain offering mixed with oil; for today the Lord will appear to you.' "

 ###### 5
 So they brought what Moses commanded before the tabernacle of meeting.
-And all the congregation drew near and stood [^a]before the Lord.
+And all the congregation drew near and stood before the Lord.

 ###### 6
 Then Moses said, "This _is_ the thing which the Lord commanded you to do, and the glory of the Lord will appear to you."